akkadotnet/Akka.Persistence.Sql/README.md

         4. Run Migration App/Script to move existing tags into tag table.
         5. Rolling deploy your system (last one!) with Reads now in 'TagTableOnly' mode.

-## Currently Implemented:
+## Currently Implemented

 - Journal
-    - With `JournalSpec` and `JournalPerfSpec` passing for MS SQL Server, Microsoft.Data.SQLite, and Postgres
+    - With `JournalSpec` and `JournalPerfSpec` passing for MS SQL Server, Microsoft.Data.SQLite, and PostgreSQL
 - Snapshot Store
-    - With `SnapshotStoreSpec` passing for MS SQL Server, Microsoft.Data.SQLite, Postgres
+    - With `SnapshotStoreSpec` passing for MS SQL Server, Microsoft.Data.SQLite, PostgreSQL
 - Configuration
     - Only Functional tests at this time.
     - Custom provider configurations are supported.

-## Incomplete:
+## Incomplete

 - Tests for Schema Usage
 - Some Akka.NET specfic Journal Queries (those not mentioned above)